apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Triggering Deferral
 ~~~~~~~~~~~~~~~~~~~

 If you want to trigger deferral, at any place in your operator, you can call ``self.defer(trigger, method_name, kwargs, timeout)``.
-This raises a special exception that Airflow will catch.
+This raises a special exception for Airflow.
 The arguments are:

 * ``trigger``: An instance of a trigger that you want to defer.
 It will be serialized into the database.
 * ``method_name``: The method name of your operator that you want Airflow to call when it resumes.
 * ``kwargs``: (Optional) Additional keyword arguments to pass to the method when it is called.
 Defaults to ``{}``.
 * ``timeout``: (Optional) A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
 Defaults to ``None``, which means no timeout.

 When you opt to defer, your operator will *stop executing at that point and be removed from its current worker*.
-No state will persist, such as local variables, or attributes set on ``self``.
+No state will persist, such as local variables or attributes set on ``self``.
 When your operator resumes, it resumes as a *brand new instance* of it.
 The only way you can pass state from the old instance of the operator to the new one is with ``method_name`` and ``kwargs``.

 When your operator resumes, Airflow adds an ``event`` object to the kwargs passed to the ``method_name`` method.
 This ``event`` object contains the payload from the trigger event that resumed your operator.
 Depending on the trigger, this can be useful to your operator, like it's a status code or URL to fetch results, or it might be unimportant information, like a datetime.
 Your ``method_name`` method, however, *must* accept ``event`` as a keyword argument.

-If your Operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and finish executing.
+If your operator returns from either its first ``execute()`` method when it's new, or a subsequent method specified by ``method_name``, it will be considered complete and finish executing.

 You can set ``method_name`` to ``execute`` if you want your operator to have one entrypoint, but it must also accept ``event`` as an optional keyword argument.